jedahan/interface-experience/readme.md

 # Thanks and Resources

+This is a partial list, please submit github issues or pull requests to help me fill this out!

 I could not have created this without the help of

   * [Kimon Keramidas][] and the [Bard Graduate Center][], for giving me the opportunity to work on this amazingly fun archeological experiment.